japila-books/spark-sql-internals/docs/SparkSession.md

 `sessionStateClassName` is used when `SparkSession` is requested for the [SessionState](#sessionState) (and one is not available yet).

-## <span id="internalCreateDataFrame"> Creating DataFrame From RDD Of Internal Binary Rows and Schema
+## Creating DataFrame From RDD Of Internal Binary Rows and Schema { #internalCreateDataFrame }

 ```scala
 internalCreateDataFrame(